pletzer/snakemake_examples/README.md

 The `Snakefile` file looks like:
 ```
+A = "../results/A.txt"
+B = "../results/B.txt"

 rule all:
 	input:
-		"../results/B.txt"
+		B

 rule produceA:
 	output:
-		"../results/A.txt"
+		A
 	shell:
 		"touch {output}"

 rule produceBFromA:
 	input:
-		"../results/A.txt"
+		A
 	output:
-		"../results/B.txt"
+		B
 	shell:
 		"cp {input} {output}"
 ```
-Note the final rule `all`, which checks the result file `../results/B.txt` and does not produce anything.
+Note the final rule `all`, which checks that the result file `../results/B.txt` has been created, this rule not produce anything.
 This final task is akin a manager checking that the work is complete.

 To run the example,
 ```